 The benefits of a regular Anusara practice

-When you practice with an intention and intelligent awareness of the body and mind, the groundwork is laid down to structurally shift and improve.
+When you practise with an intention and intelligent awareness of the body and mind, the groundwork is laid down to structurally shift and improve.
 A regular Anusara yoga practice makes the body stronger and more flexible, heals injuries faster and evens out imbalances that naturally exist in the body.
 The heart and mind are invited to join along this evolution and become more resilient and softer, peaceful and joyous, happy and balanced.